Sweetcharge/Stockx_Scraper/README.md

 - Python 3
 - Requests module

+# Common errors

+"Key error"
+ Either you didn't put in your credentials in the script or you were sending too many requests to StockX within a short period of time (This is usually the case).
+Try again with a different IP or wait a couple of minutes.

 # Notes
 - Make sure you've installed everything you've needed to install; refer to the requirements.